Jaan Puhvel

-Jaan Puhvel (born 24 January 1932) is an Estonian comparative linguist and comparative mythologist who specializes in Indo-European studies.

-Born in Estonia, Puhvel fled his country with his family in 1944 following the Soviet occupation of the Baltic states, and eventually ended up in Canada.
-Gaining his Ph.D. in comparative linguistics at Harvard University, he became a professor of classical languages, Indo-European studies and Hittite at the University of California, Los Angeles (UCLA), where he founded the Center for the Study of Comparative Folklore and Mythology and was Chairman of the Department of Classics.
+Jaan Puhvel (24 January 1932 – 25 April 2026) was an Estonian comparative linguist and comparative mythologist who specialised in Indo-European studies.
+Born in Estonia, Puhvel fled his country with his family in 1944 and eventually ended up in Canada.
+After gaining his Ph.D. in comparative linguistics at Harvard University, he became a professor of classical languages, Indo-European studies and Hittite at the University of California, Los Angeles (UCLA).

-Puhvel is the founder of the Hittite Etymological Dictionary, and the author and editor of several works on Proto-Indo-European mythology and Proto-Indo-European society.
+At UCLA, he founded the Center for the Study of Comparative Folklore and Mythology and was Chairman of the Department of Classics.
+Puhvel was the founder of the Hittite Etymological Dictionary, and the author and editor of several works on Proto-Indo-European mythology and Proto-Indo-European society.

 Early life and education

-Jaan Puhvel was born in Tallinn, Estonia on 24 January 1932, the son of Karl Puhvel and Meta Elisabeth Paern.
-His father, a civil engineer by profession, was a forest manager working for the Estonian government.
+Jaan Puhvel was born in Tallinn, Estonia, on 24 January 1932, the son of Karl Puhvel and Meta Elisabeth Paern.
+His father, a surveyor by profession, was a forest manager working for the Estonian government.
 Jaan received his earliest education in Aegviidu and at the Jakob Westholm Gymnasium.
-In April 1944, following the Soviet occupation of the Baltic states, the family emigrated to Finland.
+In April 1944, ahead of the expected Soviet occupation of the Baltic states, the family emigrated to Finland.
 The following autumn they moved to Sweden.
 While a high school student in Sweden, Puhvel decided that he wanted to become a scholar in Indo-European linguistics.

 Puhvel graduated from high school in Sweden in 1949, and his family subsequently emigrated to Canada.
 He studied Latin, French and Ancient Greek at McGill University, where he graduated with an MA in comparative linguistics in 1952, for which he earned the Governor General's Gold Medal.

 With a scholarship from the Canadian government, Puhvel went to study at Harvard University, where he was elected a Member of the Harvard Society of Fellows in 1953.
 From 1954 to 1955, he studied at Sorbonne University in Paris, France, and at Uppsala University in Uppsala, Sweden.
 In Paris, his teachers included the linguists Émile Benveniste, Georges Dumézil, Pierre Chantraine and Michel Lejeune, and the philologist Alfred Ernout, while at Uppsala, philologist Stig Wikander was among his teachers.
 He subsequently lectured on the classics at McGill, Harvard and University of Texas at Austin.
 Puhvel gained his PhD in comparative linguistics at Harvard University in 1959 with a dissertation on the laryngeal theory.
 It was later published as Laryngeals and the Indo-European Verb (1960).